 - Trim away any dead or dying leaves.
 The plant will continue to try to support any weak leaves.
 Removing them helps reduce insect and disease possibilities as both attack dying tissue.

 - Give your plant as much light as you can when you first bring it inside.
+Plants like the moringa tree still need 6+ hours of sunlight a day, even during winter.
 As the plant adjusts to the new light source, you can slowly move it to its final location.
 This may mean that you will be moving your plants around inside a couple of times but your plant will be happier in the long run.
 If your plant has only one location that it will fit inside your home, consider using grow lights to help your plant make the adjustment from summer home to winter home.
 (You don’t have to do anything fancy, you can actually get grow lights that will fit in a standard light fixture.)

 - Pay attention.
 With houseplants it is very important to pay attention to them.
 Insect and disease problems often start slowly but spread quickly and if you are paying attention, the problem leaves can be removed and the problem remedied before it affects the whole plant.